SeeWatson/ga4-standard-data-layer/events/phone_call/phone_call_start.md

 # Phone call start

-Fire whenever a user starts a phone call using a provider like Invoca.
+Fire whenever a user starts a phone call using a provider like Invoca, CallRail, or others.

 ## Javascript Code